michalcichon/michalcichon.github.io/dice-privacy-policy/en.md

 ---
-layout: default
+layout: page
+title: "Privacy Policy of Dice: shake and roll (English)"
 ---

-## Privacy Policy of Dice: shake and roll (English)

 Michal Cichon built the *Dice: shake and roll* app as a Free app.
 This SERVICE is provided by Michal Cichon at no cost and is intended for use as is.